-- 12% of gross written premiums during the previous financial year;

-- 12% of the value of claims; and

-- the Capital Floor.
+- a.
+12% of gross written premiums during the previous financial year; - b.
+12% of the value of claims reserves and premium reserves; and - c. the Capital Floor.

 The Capital Floor of a licensed insurer is the same as the minimum paid up share capital described above.